 As a web dev, it definitely reinforced for me the reasons for why frameworks or paradigms like MVC or VIPER generally seek to separate concerns, namely that it enables the programmer to multitask and work on whatever part of the code isn’t hung up by blockers (cough, cough LED Matrix).

 On the hardware side, I learned that using the right documentation and making many small steps rather than a few large ones makes all the difference.
 Breaking the large task into a bunch of smaller ones made the project much less daunting and gave me the opportunity to celebrate more milestones.
 On second thought, maybe that's more a lesson on life.

-Dean Mercado is a Software Engineer at Yeti.
+Dean Mercado is a Developer at Yeti.
 When he isn't baking bread, or messing with Raspberry Pis, he's dreaming about a future in which humanity is governed by benevolent robotic dictators.
 He went to school for pre-med and linguistics at the University of Florida and is hoping one day to make his parents proud by working on something tangentially related to either subject.